aptech/docs/docs/CR-atan.rst

 ::

-    //Create a sequence with 5 elements starting at -pi and
+    // Create a sequence with 5 elements starting at -pi and
-    //increasing by pi/2
+    // increasing by pi/2
     x = seqa(-pi, pi/2, 5)
     y = atan(x);
     print "x = " x;